amazon-connect/amazon-connect-streams/Documentation.md

    failure: function(err) { /* ... */ }
 });
 ```
 This is a more generic form of `contact.complete()`.
-Use this for voice, chat, and task contacts to clear the contact
+Use this for voice, chat, task, and email contacts to clear the contact
 when the contact is no longer actively being worked on (i.e. it's one of ERROR, ENDED, MISSED, REJECTED).
 It works for both monitoring and non-monitoring connections.

 Optional success and failure callbacks can be provided to determine if the operation was successful.